Manpreet-Bhatti/GhostBuster/README.md

 To play, go into the directory (GhostBuster) and run python3 GhostBuster.py

-The controls are: W and D (up and down)
+The controls are: W and S (up and down)